Vulnerable people get attention at 'True Opening' academic year

 Instead of Dijkgraaf, who was not present in The Hague, Marcel Nollen stepped on the podium.
 He is chairman of the board at the Free University and negotiator on the collective labor agreement for Dutch Universities.
 He took a AOb-card received with the text: 'On days off I work from 9 to 5'.
 “I'm mainly here to listen,” said Nollen.
 He informs us that an investigation is underway on the subject of flexible and structural work.
 Employers and employees will return to this during the next collective labor agreement negotiations.
 “That's a serious thing,” says Nollen.
 He agrees with the action groups on stage on themes such as inclusion and social safety.

-Pekdemir nods and after all the speeches makes it clear once more: “Employers have to put things in order.
-Stop unequal treatment, provide a safe working environment and stop offering flex contracts.”
-In The Hague at the 'True Opening' everyone agrees.
+Pekdemir nods and makes it clear one more time after all the speeches: “Employers must put their affairs in order.
+Stop unequal treatment, ensure a safe working environment and stop offering flexible contracts.”
+In The Hague at the 'Ware Opening' everyone agrees.

 Together we stand stronger.
 Join the AOb!